ltalignani/mkdocs-cluster-usage/docs/Logging.md

 ## Request your project directory

 Some cluster managers propose limited use of the home directory and prefer data to be hosted in a dedicated project directory.
-In this case, the Principal Investigator (PI) applies to the cluster administrator for a project directory and space (in TeraBytes).
+In this case, the *Principal Investigator* (PI) applies to the cluster administrator for a project directory and space (in TeraBytes).

-## Organizing data in the project directory
+## Organising data in the project directory
 Once the project file has been created, it is essential to get the project off to a good start, by deciding on an organisation that must be respected over time.
 Choose a structure that works well for you and stick to it as much as possible.
 Below is a suggested way of organising the code: